Region 6 - Alliance Renewal Agreement - August 29, 2017

-- To develop training and education programs for Mexican workers and employers in the Consulate's circumscription regarding workplace safety and health, and to communicate such information to constituent employers and workers.
+- To develop training and education programs for Mexican workers and Mexican employers in Louisiana regarding workplace safety and health.

-- To develop training and education programs for Mexican workers and Mexican employers in the Consulate circumscription to promote understanding of workers' rights and responsibilities of employers, including the use of the OSHA complaint process, and to communicate such information to employers and workers.
+- To develop training and education programs for Mexican workers and Mexican employers in Louisiana to promote understanding of workers' rights and responsibilities of employers under the OSH Act, including the use of the OSHA complaint process.

 Outreach and Communication